 After over 1500 talks, I’ve pretty much spoken to every type of audience imaginable, large and small.
-Right up front, please understand that I am not a motivational speaker, nor am I interested in speaking at company events.
+Please understand that I am not a motivational speaker, nor am I interested in speaking at company events.
 My talks work best at association events, where people are away from the office, less focused on the bottom line, more thinking about the horizon.
 These industries/audiences work best with my content and style.
 Fees are determined through a conversation about connections, expectations, time, venue and interests.

 This includes pretty much anything in the AEC industries.
 I’ve been on the board of both the American Institute of Architects-Wisconsin as well as the AIA National board.
 The majority of my talks in the last ten years were with design audiences.
 For a sense of my speaking style and content, see these videos: Designs on the Future delivered to the Society for Experiential Graphic Design and a mostly extemporaneous talk for the American Institute of Architecture Students, which was the fifth time I had keynoted their annual forum.
 As you might suspect, all of my talks are tailored to each specific audience.

 Sitting down to the @DavidZach lecture at #AIAS #MidwestQuad.
 Mind, prepare to be blown.
 Charlie Klecha, AIAS 2014 President